biocore/empress/README.md

 # Tutorial: Using Empress in QIIME 2

-In this tutorial we will be using Empress within the QIIME 2 environment, and demonstrating its basic usage with the [Moving Pictures tutorial](https://docs.qiime2.org/2020.6/tutorials/moving-pictures/) dataset, a set of human microbiome samples from two individuals at four body sites across five timepoints.
+In this tutorial, we'll use Empress through QIIME 2 and demonstrate its basic usage with the [Moving Pictures tutorial](https://docs.qiime2.org/2020.6/tutorials/moving-pictures/) dataset.
+This dataset contains human microbiome samples from two individuals at four body sites across five timepoints.

 ## First, a note about Empress' commands